On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Non-Vanishing Electron Integrals

 which defines a permutation subgroup $T = \{\hat{e}, (\xi\eta)\}$ where both elements have a signature of $+1$.
 From Equation~\ref{eq:Dmat}, the representation matrix for any element $R \in \mathcal{G}$ is \ifdefined\twocolumnmode

 \else

 \fi Setting $i'_{\xi} = i_{\xi}$ and $i'_{\eta} = i_{\eta}$ and summing over, we get

-which is the character of $\hat{R}$ in the familiar symmetrised square of $\Gamma_{\mathcal{G}}$\cite{book:Wigner1959,book:Griffith1961}.
-Applying the reduction formula for the totally symmetric irreducible representation of $\mathcal{G}$ then gives the number of totally symmetric components contained in the representation spanned by $A_{\{i_{\xi}i_{\eta}\}}$, and thus the number of non-vanishing components as given in Equation~\ref{subeq:onee-nonzerocomps}.
+which is the character of $\hat{R}$ in the familiar symmetrized square of $\Gamma_{\mathcal{G}}$\cite{book:Wigner1959,book:Griffith1961}.
+Applying the reduction formula for the totally symmetric irreducible representation of $\mathcal{G}$ then gives the number of totally symmetric components contained in the representation spanned by $A_{\{i_{\xi}i_{\eta}\}}$, and thus the number of non-vanishing components: \ifdefined\twocolumnmode